-The screening sample can be collected in the privacy of your own home, and the test can help to find:
+It is easy and free to take part.
+The screening sample can be collected in the privacy of your own home.
+The test can help to find:

 - bowel cancer early, even if you don’t have symptoms — 9 out of 10 people survive bowel cancer if it’s found and treated early

 - changes in the bowel — such as non-cancerous growths called polyps

 Most polyps can be removed and often prevent future cancers from developing.

 The bowel cancer screening test will pick up most cases of polyps or bowel cancer but can’t find them all.
 The test looks for hidden blood in your poo and not all polyps and cancers bleed or they may just bleed intermittently.
 Changes can also happen between screening tests.

 This means cancer can sometimes be missed, so it’s important that you:

 - Repeat the screening test every 2 years.

 - Never ignore symptoms that could indicate bowel cancer – like blood in your poo (stool), a change in bowel habits, abdominal (tummy) pain or unexplained weight loss or tiredness.

 - If you develop any of these symptoms, please contact your GP as soon as possible.